 You should try to avoid using supports where possible.
 Many times, by changing the orientation of the model on the build plate, you can eliminate the need for support.
-Here is the model of the second section of the Fireball body.
-If I print it with the thicker end down, no support is required.
-If I flip it 180 degrees, I now need support to hold up the top part where it is hanging in midair.
-The teal section below is the support being added:
+Here is the model of a cylindrical piece with varying diameters.
+If I print it with the thinner end down, support is required to hold up the top part where it is hanging in midair.
+The teal section below is the support being added.
+If I flip it 180 degrees, I now don't need support as everything is supported by the model itself.